Hosni Mubarak: Trial

 The trial resumed in December 2011 and lasted until January 2012.
 The defense strategy was that Mubarak never actually resigned, was still president, and thus had immunity.
 On 2 June 2012, Mubarak was found guilty of not halting the killing of protesters by the Egyptian security forces; he was sentenced to life imprisonment.
 The court found Mubarak not guilty of ordering the crackdown on Egyptian protesters.
 All other charges against Mubarak, including profiteering and economic fraud, were dismissed.
 Mubarak's sons, Habib el-Adly, and six senior police officials were all acquitted for their roles in the killing of demonstrators because of a lack of evidence.
 According to The Guardian, the relatives of those killed by Mubarak's forces were angered by the verdict.
 Thousands of demonstrators protested the verdict in Tahrir Square, Arbein Square and Al-Qaed Ibrahim Square.

 In January 2013, an appeals court overturned Mubarak's life sentence and ordered a retrial.
 He remained in custody and returned to court on 11 May 2013 for a retrial on charges of complicity in the murder of protesters.
 On 21 August 2013, a Cairo court ordered his release.
 Judicial sources confirmed that the court had upheld a petition from Mubarak's longtime lawyer that called for his release.
 A day later, interim prime minister Hazem El Beblawi ordered that Mubarak be put under house arrest.

 On 21 May 2014, while awaiting retrial, Mubarak and his sons were convicted on charges of embezzlement; Mubarak was sentenced to three years in prison, while his sons received four-year sentences.
 The three were fined the equivalent of US$2.9 million, and were ordered to repay US$17.6 million.

 In November 2014, conspiracy to kill charges were dismissed by the Cairo Criminal Court on a technicality.
 The court also cleared Mubarak of corruption charges.
 On 13 January 2015, Egypt's Court of Cassation overturned Mubarak's and his sons' embezzlement charges, the last remaining conviction against him, and ordered a retrial.
 A retrial on the corruption charges led to a conviction and sentencing to three years in prison in May 2015 for Mubarak, with four-year terms for his sons, Gamal and Alaa.
-It was not immediately clear whether the sentence would take into account time already served – Mubarak and his sons have already spent more than three years in prison, so potentially will not have to serve any additional time.
+It was not immediately clear whether the sentence would take into account time already served—Mubarak and his sons had already spent more than three years in prison, so potentially would not have to serve any additional time.
 Supporters of Mubarak jeered the decision when it was announced in a Cairo courtroom on 9 May.
 The sentence also included a 125 million Egyptian pound (US$16.3 million) fine, and required the return of 21 million embezzled Egyptian pounds (US$2.7 million).
 These amounts were previously paid after the first trial.